A stratification of the equivariant slice filtration: Introduction

-\begin{enumerate} \item We will always consider the \emph{regular} slice towers, leaving out the word ``regular'' for brevity. \item For a $G$-spectrum $X$, we denote by $\pi_*^G X$ the integer graded homotopy group of $X$; by $\pi_\star^GX$ the $RO(G)$-graded homotopy group of $X$; by $\Mpi_* X$ the integer-graded Mackey functor valued homotopy group of $X$; and by $\Mpi_\star X$ the $RO(G)$-graded Mackey functor valued homotopy groups of $X$. \end{enumerate}
+\begin{enumerate} \item The slice tower we consider will always be the \emph{regular} slice towers (see \cite{UllmanPaper, UllmanThesis}). \item For a $G$-spectrum $X$, we denote by $\pi_*^G X$ the integer graded homotopy group of $X$; by $\pi_\star^GX$ the $RO(G)$-graded homotopy group of $X$; by $\Mpi_* X$ the integer-graded Mackey functor valued homotopy group of $X$; and by $\Mpi_\star X$ the $RO(G)$-graded Mackey functor valued homotopy groups of $X$. \item All of our spectral sequences are $RO(G)$-graded.
+For a fixed $V \in RO(G)$, the ``$(V+t-s,s)$-graded page'' is the part of the spectral sequence consisting of all the classes with degrees $(V+t-s, s)$, where $t, s \in \mathbb{Z}$.
+The ``integer-graded page'' is when we set $V = 0$.